-This post is an update on my fledgling Business Deal.
+This post is an update on my fledgling Business Deal(read this if you want the backstory).
 It started in 2014 and went smoothly for 3 years.
 Since then he have hit some bumps in the road.

 After a couple years of gathering PF knowledge nuggets, I have realized that lessons really do come from the wins as well as from the losses.

 A sense of vicarious fantasy is how I started out lurking on other people’s net worth sites.
 A sense of schadenfreude came later, but was equally compelling.